AshwiniGN/Data-Movement-Engine---Spark/README.md

 ### Prerequisites

-1.Docker for Windows/Linux/Mac
+1. Docker for Windows/Linux/Mac

-2.pull the spark container from the repository
+2. pull the spark container from the repository

 3. pull the mysql container from docker